To be happy is possible, to be happier than others is impossible

 - How can we cultivate satisfaction?

 - What causes you dissatisfaction?
-Does comparison with others underlie that dissatisfaction?
+Does a comparison with others underlie that dissatisfaction?
 How can you free yourself from such dissatisfaction?

 To know more about this verse, please click on the image